azizzmills/2143-OOP-Mills/Assignments/A07/README.md

 ### Avatars
 <img src= "Avatars.PNG" width="200">
-- Contains the attributes that make up the Player and Debris
+-Contains the attributes that make up the Player and Debris

 ### Player
 <img src= "Player.PNG" width="200">
-- Contains staring amount of lives for the player
+-Contains staring amount of lives for the player

 ### Debris
 <img src= "Debris.PNG" width="200">
-- Loops the debris until the game is over
+-Loops the debris until the game is over

 ### Dodge
 <img src= "Dodge.PNG" width="200">